-Except for an exempted project, this Corps Consultation Review Document shall be completed by California Conservation Corps and Certified Community Conservation Corps (hereafter collectively referred to as Corps) staff and must accompany applications for funding through Proposition 68, Chapter 1, Division 45: California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018.
-Please see the Corps Consultation Process, starting with Step 1 on Page 1 of this attachment.
-Applications that do not include this document demonstrating that both Corps have been consulted will not be given preference for receipt of a grant.
+Except for an exempted project as noted below, this Corps Consultation Form shall be completed by entities applying for funding through Proposition 68, Chapter 1, Division 45: California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018.

-All Implementation projects require Corps consultation.
-Applicants for all Proposition 68 Planning or Scientific Studies projects must consult with both Corps if the project includes any field work (including but not limited to baseline studies, invasive plant removal, native plant propagation, mapping, and site maintenance).
-Only projects without field work are exempt from the consultation process and do not need to submit the Corps Consultation Form to Funding Entities.
+The Corps have determined that it is not feasible to use their services on projects that do not include hand labor, therefore these projects are exempt from the consultation process and do not need to submit the Corps Consultation Review Document to the administering agency.

-To be completed by Applicant:

-1. Is this application solely for planning or acquisition with no field work?
+- Is this application solely for planning or acquisition with no field work?

-Yes (application is exempt from the requirement to consult with the Corps)
+Yes (Application is exempt from the requirement to consult with the Corps and no further action is required)

-□ No (proceed to Question 2)
+No (proceed to Question 2)

-- 2. Name of applicant:

-- 3. Project Title:

-- 4. Department/Conservancy to which you are applying for funding:
+- 2. Department/Conservancy administering the grant program to which you are applying for funding:

-- 5. Name of Grant Program:
+- 3. Name of Grant Program:

-- 6. Due date of Grant Application:
+- 4. Due date of Grant Application:

+- 5. Anticipated Grant Award Date:

+- 6. Name of Grant Applicant Organization:

-- 7. Project Start Date:
+- 7. Project Title:

-- 8. Field Work Start Date: - Project Map(s): (must be attached)
+- 8. Project Start and End Dates:

-Project End Date:
+- 9. Anticipated Start and End Dates for Corpsmember Labor (identify all seasons, if applicable):

+10. Best person to contact regarding project details:

+Name: Email Address:

+Title & Organization: Phone

-10. Project Description (identifying key project activities, deliverables and a clear description of field work):
+11. Project Description identifying key project activities, deliverables, and a clear description of field work (Attach additional pages if necessary):